|Rewards Rating:||3.8 / 5|

 $95; waived the first year

 The Chase Sapphire Reserve is a smart travel credit card to pick up – even if you also get a co-branded Southwest credit card.
-This card gives you 50,000 points after you spend $4,000 within three months of account opening.
-You also earn 3 points per dollar on travel and dining and 1 point per dollar on all other purchases.
+This card gives you 60,000 points after you spend $4,000 within three months of account opening.
+You also earn 3 points per dollar on travel and dining (after earning your $300 travel credit) and 1 point per dollar on all other purchases.

 Why should you get the Southwest Premier card

 - Anyone who wants to earn an initial rush of Southwest Rapid Rewards points for meeting a minimum spending requirement.

 - Consumers who fly Southwest often and want to work toward elite status.